mmkuznecov/Parser_combinators_for_syntax_errors_searching/README.md

-# CF_and_CS_grammars_comparsion
+# Parser_combinators_for_syntax_errors_searching

-Comparsion of context-free and context-sensitive grammars for development and creation the new programming languages
+The research of applcation parser combinators for error searching in the code.

 ## Usage